raspberrypilearning/rpi-stress-buster-with-scratch/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-Which of the following event blocks would you use to detect the press of a button on pin 21?
+Which event block would you use to detect the press of a button on pin 21?

 --- choices ---